Joh Bjelke-Petersen

-Bjelke-Petersen was a divisive figure and earned himself a reputation as a "law and order" politician with his repeated use of police force against street demonstrators and strongarm tactics with trade unions, leading to frequent descriptions of Queensland under his leadership as a police state.
-From 1987 his administration came under the scrutiny of a royal commission into police corruption and its links with state government ministers.
-Bjelke-Petersen was unable to recover from the series of damaging findings and after initially resisting a party vote that replaced him as leader, resigned from politics on 1 December 1987.
-Two of his state ministers, as well as the police commissioner Bjelke-Petersen had appointed and later knighted, were jailed for corruption offences and in 1991 Bjelke-Petersen, too, was tried for perjury over his evidence to the royal commission; the jury failed to reach a verdict as the jury foreman was a member of the Young Nationals, and Bjelke-Petersen was deemed too old to face a second trial.
+Bjelke-Petersen earned himself a reputation as a "law and order" politician with his repeated use of police force against street demonstrators and strongarm tactics with trade unions, leading to descriptions of Queensland under his leadership as a police state.
+Starting in 1987, this administration came under the scrutiny of a royal commission into police corruption and its links with state government ministers.
+Bjelke-Petersen was unable to recover from the series of damaging findings and after initially resisting a party vote that replaced him as leader, retired from politics on 1 December 1987.
+Two of his state ministers, as well as the police commissioner Bjelke-Petersen had unusually appointed from a junior Inspector rank, and then later knighted, were jailed for corruption offences and in 1991 Bjelke-Petersen, too, was tried for perjury over his evidence to the royal commission; the jury failed to reach a verdict as the jury foreman was a member of the Young Nationals and a member of the "Friends of Joh" group, and Bjelke-Petersen was deemed too old to face a second trial.
+Bjelke-Petersen was widely regarded as corrupt and used threats of defamation writs to quell reporting of allegations.

+During the Bjelke-Petersen era the state underwent considerable economic development.
+He was one of the most well-known and controversial figures of 20th-century Australian politics because of his uncompromising conservatism (including his role in the downfall of the Whitlam federal government), political longevity, and the institutional corruption of his government.
+Many aspects of the projects that contributed to the economic development was achieved through the bribery of government Ministers, most notably Russ Hinze, to gain approvals and funding that would have otherwise been refused.